kumpmati/superactions-docs/validation/joi.md

 ## Usage

-Import the `joi` function and wrap the action you want to validate with it.
-The first argument is the Zod schema, and the second argument is the action itself.
+Import the `joi` helper function and wrap the action you want to validate with it.
+The first argument is the schema, and the second argument is the action itself.

 ```ts
 import { joi } from "sveltekit-superactions";